-- Promoting and modelling high attendance and its benefits. - > Ensuring equality and fairness for all. - Ensuring this attendance policy is clear and easily understood by staff, pupils and parents. - Intervening early and working with other agencies to ensure the health and safety of our pupils. - Building strong relationships with families to overcome barriers to attendance. - Working collaboratively with other schools in the area, as well as other agencies. - ➤ Ensuring parents follow the framework set in section 7 of the Education Act 1996, which states that the parent of every child of compulsory school age shall cause them to receive efficient full-time education suitable to their age, ability and aptitude, and to any SEND they may have, either by regular attendance at school or otherwise. - Ensuring our attendance policy is clear and easily understood by all staff, parents and pupils.

-Regularly monitoring and analysing attendance and absence data to identify pupils or cohorts that require more support.
+- Promoting and modelling high attendance and its benefits. - > Ensuring equality and fairness for all. - Ensuring this attendance policy is clear and easily understood by staff, pupils, parents and carers. - Intervening early and working with other agencies to ensure the health and safety of our pupils. - Building strong relationships with families to overcome barriers to attendance. - Working collaboratively with other schools in the area, as well as other agencies. - ➤ Ensuring parents follow the framework set in section 7 of the Education Act 1996, which states that the parent of every child of compulsory school age shall cause them to receive efficient full-time education suitable to their age, ability and aptitude, and to any SEND they may have, either by regular attendance at school or otherwise. - Regularly monitoring and analysing attendance and absence data to identify pupils or cohorts that require more support.